Bracebridge Hospital Site

 Why was this site chosen?

-The Pine Street site was selected as the most sustainable long-term option after careful consideration of technical analysis, cost, and community input.
-It provides more than 45 acres—exceeding the rough guideline for 40 acres—and comfortably accommodates the proposed hospital with capacity for future expansion.
-Technical assessments confirmed the site’s suitability for grading, access roads, utility connections, and environmental readiness without the need for major remediation.
-Pine Street was also the Town of Bracebridge’s preferred site, aligning with municipal planning and ensuring strong community partnership and accountability.
+The Pine Street site was selected as the most sustainable long-term option after careful consideration of technical analysis, costs, and community input.
+It provides more than 45 acres and comfortably accommodates the proposed Bracebridge hospital site with capacity for future expansion.

-Why can't you just renovate the existing Bracebridge site?
+Why can't you renovate the existing Bracebridge site?

 What was the decision-making process around site selection, and who was included?

 The site selection process involved over 200 engagement sessions with stakeholders, including community members, government partners, emergency services, healthcare partners, and Indigenous communities.
-Input from approximately 250 experts—hospital staff, physicians, volunteers, and patient advocates—was also gathered.
-Sites were evaluated based on accessibility, environmental impact, municipal services, and growth potential, with expert consultation from Urban Strategies Inc. The Town of Bracebridge supported Pine Street as their preferred site, aligning with the town’s strategic vision and planning objectives.
+We also sought input from approximately 250 experts including hospital staff, physicians, volunteers, and patient advocates.
+Potential sites were evaluated based on accessibility, anticipated environmental impact of construction, municipal services, and growth potential, with expert consultation from Urban Strategies Inc.

 I thought the preferred site was Muskoka Beach Road, what changed?

 Pine Street offers excellent accessibility near Highway 11, ensuring faster connectivity for emergency services.
-It avoids environmental challenges such as the provincially significant wetlands and required setbacks to avoid environmental impact, and supports community integration and future development within Bracebridge.
+Compared to other sites, it also offered fewer environmental challenges and required setbacks and supports community integration and future development within Bracebridge.

 How does this location impact my care?